by Roger Bain ©2019

 Consider the business suit.
 Wrapping up in one of these once or twice a year for some special or somber occasion is fine, but to do so every day, for me, is overload.
 I view the suit as a costume.
 A fancy uniform.
 But that’s just me.
 You might feel differently.
 You might be among the millions who love to play dress up.

 When you wear a suit, you are frequently in the company of others wearing suits.
 Part of the club.
 It signifies that your job does not require digging, heavy lifting, sawing, mowing or a tool belt.
 In a nice suit and tie, as you step off the train, enter an elevator or get seated at a restaurant, the world sees a person that can at least afford a suit, who is going somewhere and whose drudgery is more likely mental than physical.
-In the preferred job of my dreams I would dress for work the same as I dressed for a Saturday afternoon at the house with the kids.
+In the preferred job of my dreams I would dress for work the same as I dressed for a Saturday afternoon with the kids.
 Work is no more important than family, right?
 Why dress differently for it?
 Yeah, I know.
 On the job, you dress to impress.
 You dress for success.
 But what if your definition of success doesn’t require a business suit?
 Mine doesn’t.

 When I accepted an offer to work for the Centel Corporation (not a fake name), it went without saying that a suit would be standard attire.
 During the previous ten years, my jobs had never required a suit.
 My work apparel had been some combination of jeans, boots, sneakers, khakis, aprons, work shirts, collared shirts and even a Santa Claus outfit.
 Now, things would be different.
 It was time to play dress up for real.